nordic-rse/nordic-rse.github.io/content/events/_index.md

 ## Conference

+The second Nordic-RSE in-person conference will happen on M**ay 20 + 21 2025 in Gothenburg, Sweden**.
+The call for abstracts is now open on the [conference website](https://nordic-rse.org/nrse2025/).
+Registration will open soon and tickets will cost about 75 Euro.

+Past conferences:

 The first [Nordic-RSE in person conference](/events/2024-in-person-conference/) happened May 30-31, 2024 in Espoo, Finland!
-In 2025 we will most likely meet in Sweden.
-Stay tuned for more information!
+We summarized the event in a [conference blogpost](https://nordic-rse.org/blog/nrse-conference/).

 ## Advent of Code